What to expect when you are unemployed?

 Now you are questioning yourself.
 Thus far, you have not received the attention you thought would come your way.
 “Maybe they were right in letting me go.”
 “I think I may have had a higher opinion of myself than I should have.”
 “Although I like doing carpentry it seems as though no one likes what I do, because I can’t get any work.”

 “This is really hopeless, I have another ten years to go before retiring.
 Perhaps I should go down to the employment office and see what they have.
 I have read every ad in the paper and I can’t believe that they are not hiring my profession.
 I started in General Labour when I got out of school, maybe I can get something in that line of work.
 Even though I have an engineering degree, I know the city well enough, I can become a taxi driver.
+What to expect when you are unemployed?
 There will be enough money and with a few tips, I might just be able to make as much as I used to”.

 Phase 7 Disillusionment